-- 1. The company has not provided any coverage that could reasonably be expected to produce material levels of asbestos and/or environmental liability claims activity. - 2.
-The company has provided coverage that can reasonably be expected to produce material levels of asbestos and/or environmental liability claims activity that may rise to the level of a RMAD or combined with other risks significantly contribute to the determination of a RMAD.
+- 1. The company has not provided any coverage that could reasonably be expected to produce material levels of asbestos and/or environmental liability claims activity. - The company has provided coverage that can reasonably be expected to produce material levels of asbestos and/or environmental liability claims activity that may rise to the level of a RMAD or combined with other risks significantly contribute to the determination of a RMAD. - 3.
+The company has provided coverage that can reasonably be expected to produce material levels of asbestos and/or environmental claims activity, but it is believed unlikely to rise to the level of a RMAD alone or in combination with other risks of the company.